jostmey/ConnectFour/README.md

 ## RUN

-If your browswer supports java applets then you may use it to run the program.
+If your browser supports java applets then you may use it to run the program.
 Simply use the browser to open the file "Connect4.html".
-Alternatively, you may run the program from the commmand line.
+Alternatively, you may run the program from the command line.
 Set this as your working directory and run the following command.

 `appletviewer Connect4.html`

 ## How It Works

 The program searches every possible move several turns into the future looking for "traps".
 A trap is a condition in the game such that no matter what you do the computer can still win.
-The progam will pick the move that offers the greatest possibility of laying a trap to catch you while it tries to avoid any traps you set for it.
+The program will pick the move that offers the greatest possibility of laying a trap to catch you while it tries to avoid any traps you set for it.
 As the program searches for its best move, the algorithm used to score each move assumes that you will pick the optimal move.
 In this respect, the underlying algorithm resembles the [minimax alrogithm](https://en.wikipedia.org/wiki/Minimax).